 3. Development, professional growth and training

 Growth is a basic human desire.
 It’s something that helps us feel fulfilled in our life, helps us to appreciate where we’ve come from and who we’ve become.

-With proper assessment, you should be able to determine where each staff has strengths and weaknesses and where they can develop the most.
+With proper assessment, you should be able to determine where each employee has strengths and weaknesses and where they can develop the most.
 While the aim shouldn’t necessarily be to improve their weaknesses, it’s important to provide an avenue for personal and career growth.

 This can be in learning new technical skills, interpersonal skills, management skills, emotional intelligence skills or communications skills.